 The Newborn Care Specialist can put your baby on a schedule if this is something you prefer.
 Our job is to make this new transition pleasant.
 We have cared for many babies and can provide a schedule so that your baby is comfortable and well prepared to sleep through the night.
 However, if you prefer to not work with a schedule, the Newborn Care Specialist will fit into the plan that you want for your baby.
 When we are in the process of matching you with a Newborn Care Specialist, we will discuss the type of Newborn Care Specialist that will be the best match for your family.

 4. When I’m using 24-hour care when does the Newborn Care Specialist sleep?

 The Newborn Care Specialist will sleep when the baby is sleeping.
-For the safety of all parties, she be allowed a 4-5 hour break per each 24-hour period in which she can decide to sleep or leave the premises.
+For the safety of all parties, she is allowed a 4-5 hour break per 24-hour period in which she can decide to sleep or leave the premises.

 5. What accommodations are required for the Newborn Care Specialist?

 For 24-hour care, the Newborn Care Specialist will sleep when the baby is sleeping.
 It is customary to provide a suitable couch or bed for the Newborn Care Specialist.
 It is your choice to have the Newborn Care Specialist sleep in the room with the baby or in a separate living space with a baby monitor.
 For overnight shifts, you can request the Newborn Care Specialist to stay in the baby’s room or you can choose to provide the Newborn Care Specialist with a separate living space with a baby monitor where she can read, work on the computer, or watch TV after her other duties are finished and the baby is sleeping.